top of page

 We added an extra half-day trip to the unique Los Barruecos nature reserve, just a 15-minute drive from the city, including a visit to a special museum—partly open-air—located within the reserve.
 More details later in the post...

-A Day of Colorful Laundry
+A Day of colorful laundry

 One Day in Caceres City